 The information is extracted using Business Objects.
 It is then validated and quality assured to ensure that the data is reliable and robust for use.
 Any inconsistencies are reported back to operational staff or to the PPS Information and Communications Technology Branch.
 If required, any necessary amendments are then made to the data.

-All statistics for the current financial year are provisional and may be subject to change.
+All statistics for the current financial year have now been finalised.

 Rounding conventions